wenkangjing/notes-launch-school/201/lesson2/_201_lesson2.md

 - label prompt text
   - easy styling
+  - put check box, radio inside label

 - id vs name vs value
   - id is global attribute
   - name is input attribute, submit with form as key
   - value is initial value, submit with form as value
+  - value is independent to localization, <>localized</>, value is the consistent value

 Q&A